-- 7.1.
+- 6. Changes in the acuity profile of ED attendances - 6.1.
 Section 4 sets out the factors that influence the odds of admission.
-We use this now as a proxy for clinical acuity, i.e. those attendances with high odds of admission are taken to be those with the greatest clinical acuity4.
-By viewing this information along with the differing rates of growth of patient, diagnosis, attendance and prior utilisation characteristics (section 5) we can gain insight into the changing acuity profile of ED attendances. - 7.2.
+We use this now as a proxy for clinical acuity, i.e. those attendances with high odds of admission are taken to be those with the greatest clinical acuity.
+By viewing this information along with the differing rates of growth of patient, diagnosis, attendance and prior utilisation characteristics (section 5) we can gain insight into the changing acuity profiles of ED attendances. - 6.2.
 We start with the 'diagnoses' characteristic given that this factor has the greatest influence on a patient's odds of admission within each of the 4 cohorts.
 Figure 6 below represents each of the 39 diagnoses for children conveyed by ambulance.
 Each diagnosis is represented by a circle in the chart.
 The number of attendances with the diagnosis is indicated by the circle area.
-The odds of admission5, as a proxy for acuity, are represented on the vertical axis and the growth in attendances with this diagnosis is represented on the horizontal axis.
+The odds of admission, as a proxy for acuity, are represented on the vertical axis and the growth in attendances with this diagnosis is represented on the horizontal axis.
 Points in the top right quadrant such as septicaemia (19), visceral injuries (16), nerve injuries (8), CNS conditions (24) and respiratory conditions (25) are therefore higher acuity diagnoses that are growing in frequency.
-Points in the bottom left quadrant such as sprain/ligament injuries (6), soft tissue inflammation (3) and lacerations (1) are in contrast lower acuity diagnoses that are reducing in frequency.
-These effects are offset by growth in some lower acuity diagnoses; ENT (34) and electric shocks (11) and reductions in some higher acuity conditions; cerebro-vascular and gynaecological conditions.
-Nonetheless there remains a weak but significant association between growth and acuity (r=0.356, p=0.026), indicating casemix drift towards higher acuity attendances. - 7.3.
+Points in the bottom left quadrant such as sprain/ligament injuries (6), soft tissue inflammation (3) and lacerations (1) are in contrast lower acuity diagnoses; ENT (34) and electric shocks (11) and reductions in some higher acuity conditions; cerebro-vascular and gynaecological conditions.
+Nonetheless there remains a weak but significant association between growth and acuity (r=0.356, p=0.026), indicating casemix drift towards higher acuity attendances. - 6.3.
 Figure 7 extends this approach to all casemix-adjustment variables.
 Similar, although less striking patterns are seen in the age group and travel time covariates, with higher acuity attendances (the very young and very old and those with long travel times) increasing whilst other lower acuity attendances are reducing or increasing at a slower rate.
-The relationship between acuity and growth are less clear cut in the other covariates. - 7.4.
+The relationship between acuity and growth are less clear cut in the other covariates. - 6.4.
 Tables 9 12 classify each covariate for each of the 4 cohorts into the four quadrants.

-Characteristics in the 'higher acuity ↑' (dark red) or 'lower acuity ↓' (light red) quadrants indicate increased casemix acuity, whereas those labelled 'higher acuity ↓' (dark blue) or 'lower acuity ↑' (light blue) indicate reduced casemix acuity.
+Characteristics in the 'higher acuity ↑' (dark orange) or 'lower acuity ↓' (light orange) quadrants indicate increased casemix acuity, whereas those labelled 'higher acuity ↓' (dark green) or 'lower acuity ↑' (light green) indicate reduced casemix acuity.

-4 We acknowledge that odds of admission is not a perfect proxy for acuity.
+&lt;sup>2 We acknowledge that odds of admission is not a perfect proxy for acuity.

-5 To allow comparisons across all variables and levels (rather than to an arbitrary reference level), odds ratios have been centred on 1 using the number of attendances with a given characteristic as a weighting variable.
+&lt;sup>3 To allow comparisons across all variables and levels (rather than to an arbitrary reference level), odds ratios have been centred on 1 using the number of attendances with a given characteristic as a weighting variable.

-1 1 1 Laceration 14 Poisoning (inc overdose) 27 Urological conditions 2 Contusion/abrasion 15 Near drowning 28 Obstetric conditions 3 Soft tissue inflammation 16 Visceral injury 29 Gynaecological conditions 4 Head injury 17 Infectious disease 30 Diabetes/endocrine conditions 5 Dislocation/fracture/joint injury/amputation 18 Local infection 31 Dermatological conditions 6 Sprain/ligament injury 19 Septicaemia 32 Allergy (inc anaphylaxis) 7 Muscle/tendon injury 20 Cardiac conditions 33 Facio-maxillary conditions 8 Nerve injury 21 Cerebro-vascular conditions 34 ENT conditions 9 Vascular injury 22 Other vascular conditions 35 Psychiatric conditions 10 Burns and scalds 23 Haematological conditions 36 Ophthalmological conditions 11 Electric shock 24 CNS conditions 37 Social problems 12 Foreign body 25 Respiratory conditions 39 Nothing abnormal detected 13 Bites/stings 26 Gastrointestinal conditions 0 not classifiable/classified
+1 Laceration 14 Poisoning (inc overdose) 27 Urological conditions 2 Contusion/abrasion 15 Near drowning 28 Obstetric conditions 3 Soft tissue inflammation 16 Visceral injury 29 Gynaecological conditions 4 Head injury 17 Infectious disease 30 Diabetes/endocrine conditions 5 Dislocation/fracture/joint injury/amputation 18 Local infection 31 Dermatological conditions 6 Sprain/ligament injury 19 Septicaemia 32 Allergy (inc anaphylaxis) 7 Muscle/tendon injury 20 Cardiac conditions 33 Facio-maxillary conditions 8 Nerve injury 21 Cerebro-vascular conditions 34 ENT conditions 9 Vascular injury 22 Other vascular conditions 35 Psychiatric conditions 10 Burns and scalds 23 Haematological conditions 36 Ophthalmological conditions 11 Electric shock 24 CNS conditions 37 Social problems 12 Foreign body 25 Respiratory conditions 39 Nothing abnormal detected 13 Bites/stings 26 Gastrointestinal conditions 0 not classifiable/classified

-Figure 7: Growth vs Odds of Admission: All Covariates (Child Ambulance)
+Figure 7 : Growth vs Odds of Admission : All Covariates (Child Ambulance)